Tables game: Romania

 In Romania, tablă (meaning "board", cognate of the Latin tabula) has two variations: there is no doubling cube and a backgammon counts only as a gammon (called marț).
 Matches are usually played to three points.

 Sweden

 Bräde or svenskt brädspel ("Swedish Tables") is an elaborate version of the historical game verquere that is played in Sweden.
 Players start with all 15 of their counters on opposite corners of the board, and play around counter-clockwise.
 Besides bearing off, there are several other ways to win, such as arranging all of one's counters in certain pre-determined patterns, or by hitting so many counters that one's opponent can not bring them in again.
 Additional points are awarded for a victory while one's opponent has counters on the bar.
 Brädspel is played without the doubling cube.
 Interest in brädspel experienced a resurgence following the recovery of a 17th-century board from the wreck of the Vasa.

-A tables board was also recovered from the wreck of the English ship Mary Rose, which sank a century earlier in 1545.
-It is on display at the Mary Rose Museum in Portsmouth.